 Just remember that you can modify any of these recipes to fit your needs based on what you have, what you like, and your cooking skill level.
 Don’t be afraid to just try something out.
 That is what cooking is all about.
 You got this.

 And as always, there are plenty of people and resources available to you at Boise State to get you started or keep you going on your cooking journey.
 It’s a skill you can carry with you the rest of your life!
-Check out BroncoFit Eats for even more cooking basics, recipes, how to cook, meal planning, and how to build a grocery list that includes even more options for your pantry.
+Check out BroncoFit Nutrition for even more healthy eating basics.